surniaulula/wpsso-rrssb/readme.txt

 	* VK
 	* WhatsApp (for mobile devices)

+* Options to include / exclude social sharing buttons by post type.

 * Include / exclude individual social sharing buttons based on the viewing device (desktop and/or mobile).

 * Automatically exclude buttons from [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) plugin pages.

-* A built-in stylesheet editor allows you to fine-tune the CSS for each social sharing button location easily (content, excerpt, shortcode, widget, etc.).
+* A built-in stylesheet editor allows you to easily fine-tune the CSS for each social sharing button location (content, excerpt, shortcode, widget, etc.).

 * Uses the CSS and JS libraries provided by the <a href="https://github.com/kni-labs/rrssb">RRSSB project on GitHub</a>.

-<h3>WPSSO RRSSB Premium Features</h3>

-* Custom share title and description text in the Document SSO metabox for:

-	* Email
-	* LinkedIn
-	* Pinterest
-	* Reddit
-	* Tumblr
-	* Twitter

-* Additional sharing button locations and CSS styles for:

-	* bbPress Single
-	* BuddyBlog Posts
-	* BuddyPress Activities
-	* WooCommerce Short Description

 <h3>WPSSO Core Plugin Required</h3>